-ABOUT ME After I graduated as a Cultural Anthropologist I worked as a researcher, studying cultural behaviour.
+ABOUT ME I initially graduated as a Cultural Anthropologist I worked as a researcher, studying cultural behaviour.
 Gradually, as my career developed, I became more interested in behaviour from a philosophical and psychological point of view.
 This introduced me to Philosophy, Artistic Expression, Psychology and Counselling & Psychotherapy.

 Over more than two decades I gained extensive therapeutic experience in many different settings: the community, universities, colleges, counselling organisations and private practice.